CDN - Certified Dialysis Nurse

 About

 The Certified Dialysis Nurse (CDN) certification is a professional credential for registered nurses who specialize in the field of dialysis.
-This certification, offered by organizations such as the Nephrology Nursing Certification Commission (NNCC), recognizes the expertise and advanced knowledge of nurses who provide care to patients undergoing dialysis treatment.
+This certification, offered by the Nephrology Nursing Certification Commission (NNCC), recognizes the expertise and advanced knowledge of nurses who provide care to patients undergoing dialysis treatment.
 The CDN certification demonstrates a nurse’s proficiency in dialysis procedures, patient care, and machine operation.

 Course Format